Dee699/CMPG-323-Project-3--32593392/README.md

 - **Client Data**: Includes features to create, update, delete, and view client details.
 - **Design Patterns**: Implements the Repository Pattern to separate data access from the logic in controllers.
 - **Security**: Ensures no sensitive credentials are stored in the GitHub repository.
-- **Cloud Hosting**: The application can be deployed to an Azure App Service or AWS.
+- **Cloud Hosting**: The application can be deployed to an Amazon Web Services (AWS) or Azure App Service.

 ## Repository Pattern Implementation
 The project follows the repository pattern: